hschellman/computing-basics/setup.md

 ~~~
 {: .output} -->

-To access the grid resources, you will need a token.
+To access remote data and grid resources, you will need a token.